guyroyse/imbaru/players/README.md

   - **Brewer** - Every town needs a brewery.
 Grain from the surrounding farms is processed to make beer.
   - **Blacksmith** - Aldrin Smith takes pigiron from the mines and works it into useful things such as hinges, nails, horseshoes, and tools.
 In times of need he can also make basic weapons.
-  - **Tannery** About a mile east or Westmill near the mines, is the tannery.
+  - **Tannery** About a mile east of Westmill near the mines, is the tannery.

 ### Government